toddixon/span-calculator/README.md

 \end{gather*}
 $$

-- Now that we have the per-unit percentage of milliamp signal we can now calculate the pressure
+Now that we have the per-unit percentage of the milliamp signal we can now calculate the pressure.

 $$
 \begin{gather*}